 - HIST 060.
 The East India Company, 1600-1857

 - HIST 061.
-From the Ocean to the River: Spaces of Global History
+From the Ocean to the River: The Indus and the Ganges in Global History

 - HIST 063.
 History from Below: Oral History and Community-based Archives